2024 Mongolian parliamentary election: Background

-In August 2022 the Constitutional Court annulled Article 39, Section 1 of the constitution, which allowed the Prime Minister and members of his cabinet to hold office in the Great Khural.
-Shortly after the ruling, a series of laws where passed that gave parliament the power to amend the constitution and on 31 May 2023 the Great Khural voted to amend Article 21.1 to increase the number of seats in the Great Khural from 76 to 126.
-Local political analysts believed that these constitutional changes, coupled with an enlargement of parliament, would allow for a larger plurality of political parties and loosen the stranglehold that the MPP had held since the fall of the Soviet Union.
+In August 2022, the Constitutional Court annulled Article 39, Section 1 of the constitution, which allowed the prime minister and members of his cabinet to simultaneously hold office in the State Great Khural.
+With the constitutional limit removed on cabinet ministers, prime minister Oyun-Erdene reshuffled his cabinet to further his liberalization and reform agenda on 30 August 2022, adding 10 new ministers and expanding the size of the cabinet from 17 to 21 ministers, the largest in modern Mongolian history.

+Also shortly after the ruling, a series of laws were passed that gave parliament the power to amend the constitution.
+On 31 May 2023, the Great Khural voted to amend Article 21.1 to increase the number of seats in the State Great Khural from 76 to 126.
+Local political analysts believed that these constitutional changes, coupled with an enlargement of parliament, would allow for a larger plurality of political parties and loosen the stranglehold that the MPP had held since the fall of the Soviet Union and its supermajority since 2016.

 Redistricting

 On 18 December 2023, the ruling and opposition parties reached a consensus to redraw the electoral districts.
 Subsequently, the State Great Khural's plenary session passed a resolution on the creation of 2024 regular election constituencies of the State Great Khural, and the determination of the number, territory of the mandates of the constituencies, resulting in the reformation of the electoral districts.
-In comparison with the previous elections, there was a decrease of the constituencies, bringing the total to 13.
+In comparison with the previous elections, there was a decrease of the constituencies, bringing the total from 29 to 13.